OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 specify the run-level using the `i` option.
 You can always determine the run-level via `who -r`.

-You must be root or have root privilages (e.g., using `sudo`) to send the system into a different state, i.e., turn off, reboot, etc. Shutdown and turn off all hardware (if supported by the hardware) now:
+You must be root or have root privileges (e.g., using `sudo`) to send the system into a different state, i.e., turn off, reboot, etc. Shutdown and turn off all hardware (if supported by the hardware) now: